Image of Barramal by Daikota Nelson

-Upon the conclusion of the public consultation period the responses were collated and analysed and an assessment report was compiled by specialist staff and provided to Council.
+Upon the conclusion of the public consultation period the responses were collated and analysed and an assessment report was compiled for Council.
 While there were some strongly expressed views by community members opposing the proposed change of name, the overall response to the survey clearly demonstrated strong community support for the proposed change.

 Council then also invited respondents from last year’s consultation to register to speak to their submission at a Special Council Meeting on 22 March 2022 (https://www.facebook.com/hepburncouncil/videos/668...).

 Following the Special Council Meeting a detailed report was provided to Council including the results of the consultation, a summary of the presentations made at the Special Council Meeting and relevant policy considerations.
 The report and recommendation was considered by Council at its meeting on 20 April 2022 and Council resolved to recommend the change of name as proposed.

 Is the decision to rename made by Hepburn Shire Council alone?